Gardener’s Tool Tote: Product Review

 Caring for the Gardener’s Tool Tote

 For minor soiling the bag can be easily cleaned with a damp rag.
 If the bag has been dirtied beyond that point, it can be machined washed in cold water with no bleach and tumbled dried on low temperature (remove the bottom stiffener first!).
 An iron set to medium heat can be used on it, but I personally can’t see myself ironing a gardening bag.
 At this point, after two months of use, there aren’t any stains on it.

 I wish the tool tote was a little bit taller.
 My water bottles sometimes try to tip out over the edge.
 It would also be nice if there was a compartment with a top that closed, so that if it gets caught in the rain there would be a totally water proof area.
 The design protects contents from moisture from the bottom and sides but not from above.

 I would definitely buy the Gardener’s Tool Tote for myself or as a gift to a gardening friend.
 It’s made of high quality materials and should last a long time.
 At $39.95 it’s a great value.
 While heavy duty and capable of carrying a goodly amount of weight, it itself is not heavy.
 I love that it keeps things segregated.

 Where to Buy

-The Gardener’s Tool Tote (item #8587123) is a Gardener’s Supply Company exclusive and can be ordered from their web site for $34.95.
+The Gardener’s Tool Tote (item #8587123) is a Gardener’s Supply Company exclusive and has been discontinued.
+You can order the updated version, called the Gardener’s Puddle Proof Tote from their web site for $49.95.
 Standard shipping is $9.99; faster options available for a higher price, including overnight shipping.
 Made in China.